Fingerprints, photographs, samples and searches

 The police have the right to take photographs of you if you're arrested.
 They can also take forensic evidence like fingerprints and a DNA sample – for example, from a mouth swab or head hair root.

-They don't need your permission to do this and can use reasonable force if you refuse.
+They do not need your permission to do this and can use reasonable force if you refuse.

 The police need a warrant (permission from a court) to take samples like blood or urine.
 However, they are allowed to take a blood or urine sample in connection with drink or drug driving.